 How To Make Keto Lemon Glaze

 Keto lemon glaze is super simple to make and even easier to enjoy!
-All you need in order to make keto lemon glaze is lemon extract, Lakanto’s Powdered Monkfruit, and almond milk!
+All you need to make it is– lemon extract, a sugar alternative, and almond milk!

 Pro Tip: Feel free to adjust the icing recipe as needed.
-The amount of icing you prefer is such a personal preference, so make as much or as little as you need.
-Add additional lemon juice if it’s too thick for your liking, or more sweetener if it’s too thin.
+The amount of icing you prefer is personal, so make as much or as little as you need.
+Add additional lemon juice if it’s too thick for your liking or more sweetener if it’s too thin.

-Does Lemon Pound Cake Need To Be Regrigerated?
+Does The Keto Lemon Pound Cake Need To Be Refrigerated?

 Can I Freeze This Lemon Pound Cake For Later?

-However, I highly recommend that you make the lemon glaze fresh, just before enjoying, as it does not freeze and thaw well.
+However, I recommend making the lemon glaze fresh as it does not freeze and thaw well.
 The glaze will seep into the cake rather than stay on top (which may not be such a bad thing!).
-Otherwise, this is a great bake and freeze dessert!
+Otherwise, this is a great bake-and-freeze dessert!